I’M THE SLIME

 The next morning, Chelsea texted Kory.

 Sending the text made her heart pound so hard that it rocked her body forward and back until it forced her to stand up.
-She was stressing, so she decided to grab the one thing in her apartment designed for that problem.
+She was stressing, so she decided to grab the one thing in her apartment designed to solve that problem.

-She walked out of her bedroom and into the kitchen.
-She stopped at the doorway, surprised.
+She walked into the kitchen and stopped at the doorway, surprised.

-The top of the slime container had burst off and slime was overflowing.
-She tried to twist it back on but couldn’t fit it without losing a considerable amount of slime.
+The top of the slime container had burst off, and slime was overflowing out of it.
+She tried to twist it back on but couldn’t fit the lid without losing a considerable amount of slime on the floor.
 There was about twice as much slime as the container was able to hold.
-How could the container suddenly not be large enough to hold it?
+How could the container suddenly not be large enough to hold it all?
 Had it expanded overnight?

 Chelsea cleaned the remaining gunk, flushing it down the drain as she washed her hands twice with hot water and detergent.
+She felt the burn of the water this time and winced, taking breaks every couple of seconds.
+The color of the goo now matched her skin.
 She ran the faucet for a while to make sure it didn’t clog the drain and took out her phone.
 The company's website was already open in her browser.

 Near the top of the FAQ section, she found the question, “Why is my slime getting bigger?”
 According to Sublime Slime, slime rises like dough after someone opens the container and works air into it by touching it.
 Skin bacteria and air getting worked into it do something.
 Chelsea didn’t fully understand.
 Apparently, it’s a natural process, and once it expands, it’s done expanding.
+They suggested moving it to a new container after opening it for the first time.
 Then, she can enjoy her “Sublime Slime any time.”

 Chelsea took the slime out of its container and played with it.
-She forgot that she had just washed her hands.
-She didn’t care.
+She forgot that she had just washed her hands, but she didn’t care.
 She ran it through her fingers and thought about everything she needed to do to get ready for Alora’s arrival the following day.
 She worked it around her hot palms and formed it into different shapes.
 She pulled it apart and marveled at the shiny strings.
 She started to like the smell.
 The scent.

 Her sister would leave for Chicago sometime in the morning and arrive late afternoon.
 So, Chelsea would spend today cleaning.
 Her apartment had never been the tidiest in her family, but due to her life recently, it had fallen into a rough state beyond the usual chaos.
 The work ahead of her filled her with dread and paralyzed her legs.
-But she continued playing with the slime, and slowly, those feelings faded away.
+But she continued playing with the slime, and those feelings slowly faded.

-After about an hour, she put the slime back into its container.
+After two hours, she put the slime back into its container.
 Again, some of it wouldn’t fit, so she washed it down the drain.
 Once she closed the lid, she set it on the kitchen counter.
 She would leave it in the kitchen until she was sure it wouldn't explode again.
 The kitchen was the easiest room to clean.

 When she woke up the following morning, she looked at her phone.
 Kory still hadn’t texted her back.